-create-table name description &key database constraints transactions => name The name of the table as a string, symbol or SQL expression.

-description A list.

-constraints A string, a list of strings or NIL.

-transactions A Boolean.
+create-table name description &key database constraints transactions => name The name of the table as a string, symbol or SQL expression. database A database object which defaults to default-database. description A list. constraints A string, a list of strings or NIL. transactions A Boolean.
 The default value is T.